johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 	_Verification: enabling IIS Load Balancing_

 1. Click the **Edit Endpoint** button in the bottom bar to enter the endpoint details and verify the load balancing is enabled.
-Repeat this step in the second VM.
+Repeat this step in the second Virtual Machine.

 	![Verification: enabling IIS Load Balancing, details](images/creating-load-balancing-endpoint-2.png?raw=true)

 	_Verification: enabling IIS Load Balancing, details_

 <a name="Ex1Task2"></a>
-#### Task 2 - Configuring IIS VMs ####
+#### Task 2 - Configuring IIS Virtual Machines ####

 In this task, you will configure the IIS Virtual Machines by adding the necessary roles to deploy the MVC application.